It allows you to keep assets that might be lost in a bankruptcy.

 Creditors vote at the meeting with a simple majority of the dollars voted deciding on acceptance or refusal;

-If the consumer proposal is accepted all the creditors, including the ones who voted against the proposal and the ones who did not vote, are bound by the terms of the consumer proposal;
+If the debt proposal is accepted all the creditors, including the ones who voted against the proposal

 Creditors almost always support a consumer proposal because they do not want you to file bankruptcy as they would receive less money in a bankruptcy.